Blog

 Costs to maintain your property, note: value-preserving investments are tax deductible

 To assess your individual situation, you can reach out to mortgage experts.
-Later in this article, we will introduce two of our partners that can support you when it comes to mortgages: Baloise and MoneyPark.
-Read on to find out more about their respective offers for neon users.
+Later in this article, we will introduce one of our partners that can support you when it comes to mortgages: MoneyPark.
+Read on to find out more.

 As you can see, you should be pragmatic and dot your i’s and cross your t’s before deciding to buy your dream property.
 Once you’ve checked all the boxes, you can get the keys and pop the Champagne.